Billy McKinlay: Fulham

 On 21 December 2007, Fulham first-team coach Ray Lewington and reserve team manager McKinlay took over after manager Lawrie Sanchez was sacked.
 Roy Hodgson was appointed nine days later.
 McKinlay coached Fulham's reserve side and developed youth talent, and in 2012 became Northern Ireland assistant manager, but returned to Fulham to manage the side's 4–0 defeat at Everton, on 28 April 2012 due to Martin Jol's chest infection and was again in charge on Merseyside, for Fulham's win against Liverpool.
 On 2 December 2013, McKinlay left Fulham after Martin Jol's departure a day earlier.

 Watford

-McKinlay was appointed as Watford first-team coach, under head coach Óscar Garcia, on 26 September 2014.
+McKinlay was appointed as Watford first-team coach, under head coach Óscar García, on 26 September 2014.
 McKinlay replaced Garcia a few days later as head coach, after the Spaniard resigned due to suffering from ill health.
 McKinlay relinquished his role as Northern Ireland's assistant manager after becoming the Watford manager.
 After just eight days in the job, McKinlay was replaced as Watford head coach by Slaviša Jokanović.
 McKinlay had taken charge of two matches, a win against Brentford and a draw with Brighton.